 When a student's behavior/performance meets the criteria for remediation, the involved faculty member will notify the Director of M.S.
 Speech-Language Pathology program and/or the SLP Director of Clinical Education, and the student's academic advisor.
-The person who initiates the remediation process depends on the reason it is being issued.
-For didactic and clinical courses, this person will likely be the course instructor.
-For professionalism infractions, this may be a clinical educator or any other faculty member.
-For dismissal from an offsite, this will likely be a community partner or the Director of Clinical Education.
-For violations of Academic Integrity, this could be any faculty member.
+For didactic and clinical courses, the involved faculty member will likely be the course instructor or clinical educator.
+For infractions occurring during externships, this will likely be Clinical Education Director.
+Other violations, such as that of Academic Integrity or Professionalism, may involve any faculty member.

 The student's academic advisor will schedule a Remediation Plan meeting in which the student will meet with their advisor as well as the M.S.
 Program or Clinical Education Director, and the instructor (if applicable) to formulate an official Remediation Plan.
 In this meeting, the student will receive an explanation of the consequences of failing to meet the expectations of the remediation plan as well as the consequences of being placed on a second remediation.
 A Remediation Plan will be established by the academic advisor (and/or M.S. program Director or Clinical Education Director) in coordination with the student and instructor (if applicable).
-Some situations may require consultation with the Associate Dean of Academic Affairs in the College of Health Professions.
-Decisions about remediation are made on a case by case basis.
-Remediation Plans are signed by the CHP Associate Dean of Academic Affairs, the Program Director or Chair, the Academic Advisor, and the student.
-Remediation documents become part of student's files.
+Some situations may require consultation with the CHP Associate Dean of Academic Affairs.
+Decisions about remediation are made on a case-by-case basis.
+Remediation Plans are signed by the CHP Associate Dean of Academic Affairs, the Program Director or Chair, the academic advisor, and the student.
+Remediation documents become part of student's permanent file.